 Patrick Mason and Grant Hardy, LDS historians, have echoed similar sentiments

-"Can faith in the Book of Mormon as inspired fiction be a saving faith?”
+.
+For example Grant Hard, said this at a fair conference:"Can faith in the Book of Mormon as inspired fiction be a saving faith?”
 My answer is, “Absolutely!”
 I believe that if someone, at the judgment bar, were to say to God, “I couldn’t make sense of the Book of Mormon as an ancient American codex, given the available evidence, but I loved that book, I heard your voice in it, and I tried to live by its precepts as best I could,” then God will respond, “Well done, my good and faithful servant.”"- Grant Hardy

 Living in the age of information, we are bombarded with view points from both side of the spectrum.
 Sometimes we feel that there is no place for making sense of the complexity of church history.
 Embracing complexity, however, does not need to weaken faith or scholarship.
 Here is a quote from F. Scott Fitzgerald that illiterates this point: